PlaidCloud/website/content/en/docs/concepts/workloads/_index.md

 that make sure the right number of the right kind of pod are running, to match the state you specified.

-Kubernetes provides several built-in workload resources:
+PlaidCloud provides several built-in workload resources:

 * [`Deployment`](/docs/concepts/workloads/controllers/deployment/) and [`ReplicaSet`](/docs/concepts/workloads/controllers/replicaset/)
   (replacing the legacy resource